 1. Break Your Day Into 30-Minute Slots

 Breaking your time into smaller, more focused slots helps you maintain your focus for longer.
-If you have a big task ahead of you, it’s hard not to procrastinate as it can be overwhelming.
+If you have a big task ahead of you, it’s hard not to procrastinate, as it can be overwhelming.

-By breaking down your efforts into smaller 30-minutes slots, you’re making a little promise to yourself that no matter what, you’re going to only work on this task and nothing else during this time.
+By breaking down your efforts into smaller, 30-minutes slots, you’re making a little promise to yourself that no matter what, you’re going to only work on this task and nothing else during this time.

 2. Use Timers

 Using timers to help you stay focused is an effortless way to manage your time.
 Once you’ve decided on the task you want to work on, set a timer for how long you want to work on that task.
+You can try the Pomodoro technique to get you started.

 If the task is large, then don’t set a timer that lasts the whole morning since this is too long for you to be entirely focused without being distracted.
 Break the time slots into smaller periods.